robin-rpr/calos/INSTALL.rst

   * Prepare fixture directories for testing filesystem permissions enforcement.
   * Test :code:`clearly run`'s behavior under different ownership scenarios.

-(Note that Charliecloud also uses :code:`sudo docker`; see above.)
+(Note that Clearly also uses :code:`sudo docker`; see above.)

 Wget
 ~~~~

 Wget is used to demonstrate building an image without a builder (the main test
-image used to exercise Charliecloud itself).
+image used to exercise Clearly itself).

 ..
 LocalWords:  Werror Flameeyes plougher deps libc’s ericonr